dk14/wolfram-mega/docs/oracles.md

 Separation of responsibilities:

 - Mega encourages pull-based approach for privacy
-- oracle should NOT KNOW anything about contracts relying on its data.
+- oracle must NOT KNOW anything about contracts relying on its data - Mega does not share that information.
 Only `fact-req` is known to oracle.
 This is strongly recommended in order to prevent naive market manipulation by oracles themselves.
 - moreover, in Mega, oracle does not have to know about blockchain existence either.
 Mega DOES NOT require oracles to maintain blockchain wallets (full nodes etc).
 - only endpoint, lightweight Mega-node (mempool connected to p2p) with `oracle-api` activated are required from an oracle.
+- > p2p-node and mining can be delgated for corporate orgs, but then someone else would either have PoW-resources owning id (full proxy) or become foreign advertiser with its own projection of corporate identity (recommended).

 -----
 Example of endpoint implementation from `src/client-api/utils/oracle-endpoint`: